 Stress releases a hormone called cortisol into your body and high levels can lead to weight gain, especially the visceral weight you hold in your belly.

-Stress cannot always be avoided, but we can do a lot ourselves to reduce it.
-Practice regular relaxation techniques, such as deep breathing and meditation, to help keep calm and curb stress levels.
+Stress cannot always be avoided, but we can do a lot to reduce it.
+Practice regular relaxation techniques such as deep breathing and meditation to help keep calm and curb stress levels.

-Reducing oestrogen dominance is a key factor at menopause for so many symptoms, and you can have this condition with even quite low oestrogen levels if your progesterone is even lower.
+Reducing oestrogen dominance is a key factor at menopause for so many symptoms including weight gain.

 Diet obviously plays a part in this, so have a look at a specific one to help with this.